 The Revocable Living Trust

 Establishing a Revocable Living Trust involves transferring most, if not all, of your assets into the name of the Trust.
 The Trust would then own these assets, and you would manage and benefit from the assets in the Trust without giving up control, essentially becoming the “constructive owner” of your assets.
-But because the Trust is the owner of your assets, your estate would not be subject to probate proceedings in order to transfer ownership upon your death.
+But because the Trust is the owner of your assets, your estate would not be subject to probate proceedings in order to do the conveyancing and transfer ownership upon your death.
 This minimizes costs and is a much more efficient way to manage your estate upon your passing.
 It is revocable at any time, which means at any time you may dissolve the trust, for whatever reason.
 As the Trustee, you would still manage your assets as you already do.
 During periods of incapacity, your Living Trust would provide that the Alternate Trustee take over management of your assets, much like your Power of Attorney would be authorized.
 And upon your death, the Alternate Trustee is charged with following your instructions for distribution, just as your Personal Representative (Executor) would under a Will.

 The most significant drawback to creating a Living Trust is the added complication in your affairs.
 Your trust needs to be properly funded by transferring title to your assets from yourselves as owners, to yourselves as “Trustees” of the trust.
 This involves changing ownership of your accounts and deeding real property into the name of yourselves as Trustees.
 Your homeowner’s insurance policy should also be changed to reflect this change in ownership although it should not have any effect on the policy.
 No excise tax is due on the transfer of your real property.
 It is more the effort of having to make those initial transfers, and ensuring that any assets you may acquire in the future are done so in the name of your trust.
 If any assets of significant value are NOT in the name of your Trust, they would be subject to probate proceedings and the benefit of having a Living Trust is diminished.